Non-Hausdorff Manifolds via Adjunction Spaces: Adjunction Spaces

 \subsection{Subsystems and Subspaces}

-There is a natural sense in which subspaces can be defined.
 Suppose that we have an adjunction space $\adj X_i$ built from the adjunction system $\mathcal{F}$.
-It follows immediately from Definition \ref{adjsystemdef} that any subset $J$ of the underlying indexing set $I$ will yield another adjunction system $\tilde{\mathcal{F}}$, which can be obtained by simply forgetting the parts of $\mathcal{F}$ that are not contained in $J \subset I$.
-As such, there is an associated adjunction space $\bigcup_{\tilde{\mathcal{F}}} X_j$, that consists of gluing only the component spaces $X_j$ where $j$ lies in the subset $J$.
+It follows immediately from Definition \ref{adjsystemdef} that any subset $J$ of the underlying indexing set $I$ will yield another adjunction system $\mathcal{G}$, which can be obtained by simply forgetting the parts of $\mathcal{F}$ that are not contained in $J \subset I$.
+As such, there is an associated adjunction space $\bigcup_{\mathcal{G}} X_j$, that consists of gluing only the component spaces $X_j$ where $j$ lies in the subset $J$.
+In this situation we will refer to $\mathcal{G}$ as an \textit{adjunctive subsystem} of $\mathcal{F}$, and we will write $\mathcal{G} \subseteq \mathcal{F}$. \\

-In order to distinguish objects in $\bigcup_{\tilde{\mathcal{F}}} X_j$ from objects in the full adjunction space, we will use the double-bracketed notation $\llbracket \cdot \rrbracket$ to denote objects in the sub-adjunction space.
+In order to distinguish objects in $\bigcup_{\mathcal{G}} X_j$ from objects in the full adjunction space, we will use the double-bracketed notation $\llbracket \cdot \rrbracket$ to denote objects defined in the adjunctive subspace.
 In particular, we will use